I blogged about my ‘dream’ job a few weeks ago – ‘The Next Step 2017‘ and applied for the job that weekend.

 The prospect of answering the phone and engaging with people in the office, triggered my social anxiety.
 I attempted to balance this with thinking about my strategy; which was to be honest in my application about my mental and physical health.
 I had been honest, they could decide on whether I was suitable for the job based on facts.

 Then I started to question why it this was my dream job; why had I applied: was it because I felt I ought to be working?
 I.e. going out to a job away from the house.
 Was it because of the stresses at home and the idea of escaping appealed to me?
 Was it the idea of being ‘left alone’ by my home life whilst I was at work?

 By this time my generalised anxiety had kicked in about the whole thing, including the job itself and the interview.
 I tried to manage this by remembering that I already knew how and where the job was based and told myself I had been into the office reception already – so knew where I was going.
 I told myself that the purpose of an interview was for both me and them to decide if the job was right.

-But my anxiety symptoms kicked in: nausea, feeling weak, physical shaking, constantly thinking about it, obsessing, thinking of ways to get out of it, the urge to self-harm, my mood crashed and I turned to my bed, thoughts of suicide became the solution, dreams – or do you call them nightmares, about my old work experiences and my reoccurring nightmare about being trapped in an office full of people and not being able to find my way out, where back, haunting me.
+But my anxiety symptoms kicked in: nausea, feeling weak, physical shaking, constantly thinking about it, obsessing, thinking of ways to get out of it, my mood crashed and I turned to my bed, thoughts of hurting myself became the solution, dreams – or do you call them nightmares, about my old work experiences and my reoccurring nightmare about being trapped in an office full of people and not being able to find my way out, where back, haunting me.